Interactive-Active-AI/Aha-Looped-Transformer/README.md

 [Explore the live atlas](https://interactive-active-ai.github.io/Aha-Looped-Transformer/) · [Submit a paper](https://github.com/Interactive-Active-AI/Aha-Looped-Transformer/issues/new?template=submit-paper.yml) · [Contribution guide](CONTRIBUTING.md)

-Browse 16 curated works, follow their publication timeline, and compare recurrence and depth control.
-The site uses the rose, blue and lavender palette of [Yue Su’s homepage](https://selen-suyue.github.io/), with a motion-aware recurrent particle animation.

 ## Collection

 This table and the website are generated from the same files in `data/papers/`.
 Dates indicate first publication.
 Categories are browsing aids, not an exhaustive taxonomy.
 Links indicate available materials; they do not imply independent reproduction.